knative-extensions/reconciler-test/README.md

 #### Test Entry Points

-Test entry points are the methods go sees when running `go test ./...` This includes `TestMain` and everything function with a signature of `func Test<Name>(t *testing.T)`.
+Test entry points are the methods go sees when running `go test ./...` This includes `TestMain` and every function with a signature of `func Test<Name>(t *testing.T)`.
 Because we do not want to run these integration style tests when running unit tests, we will tag the entry point files with `// +build e2e`

-TestMain is when the GlobalEnvironment is created.
+TestMain is where the GlobalEnvironment is created.
 This global variable will be used for the rest of the test run, it is a singleton.

 [main_test.go](./test/example/main_test.go)